 Bartoli’s Pizzeria

 According to a lot of folks in the Chicago, Bartoli’s makes the deep dish pizza.
-I have never tried it personally, but this restaurant is absolutely my go-to for traditional thin crust.
+I have never tried their deep dish personally, but this restaurant is my go-to for traditional thin crust.

-I would recommend you to request that they try to cook your pizza “well done”.
+I suggest you to request that they try to cook your pizza “well done”.
 This will ensure the crust isn’t too soft.
-It’s not a must, but a preference of mine.
+It’s not a must, just a preference of mine.
 One of the reasons I like Bartoli’s so much is because of the flavorful marinara sauce.
-It’s robust and satisfying for the palet.
 I generally gravitate towards pizza with good sauce, which is usually a sign of a perfected recipe.

 It’s also important to note that there are 2 locations.
 I’ve only been to the second location at 658 N Ashland Ave in the West Town neighborhood.
 The original establishment is at 1955 W Addison St, about a mile (1.6 km) from Wrigley Field, the famous baseball stadium of the Chicago Cubs, accompanied by tons of bars on Clark St.